Today I will be taking apart a Lenovo Yoga 720-13IKB laptop. I will explain how to remove all the major internal components.

 The metal plate that covers the keyboard is riveted to the top case and cannot be easily removed.

-If the keyboard failed, you will have to replace the entire top case.
+If the keyboard failed, you will have to replace the entire top case or try this keyboard replacement hack.